sadanandpai/git-guide/README.md

 <br>

-### 27. I have pushed pushed my changes and got it merged.
+### 27. I have pushed my changes and got it merged.
 I want to revert it immediately.

-Revert creates a reverse commit where the changes made will reversed and is created as a new commit.
-To revert a particular commit, first obtain its commit id.
+Revert creates a reverse commit where the changes made will reverse and is created as a new commit.
+To revert a particular commit first, obtain its commit id.

 - Revert the commit `git revert <commit-id>`
 - Push the commit `git push`